KeyboardKit/KeyboardKit/Readmes/Localization.md

 # Localization

+KeyboardKit is localized in the following languages:

+* 🇩🇰 Danish
+* 🇳🇱 Dutch
+* 🇺🇸 English (US)
+* 🇬🇧 English (UK)
+* 🇫🇮 Finnish
+* 🇫🇷 French
+* 🇩🇪 German
+* 🇮🇹 Italian
+* 🇳🇴 Norwegian
+* 🇸🇪 Swedish

+## Localized strings

+KeyboardKit has a `KKL10n` enum that provides localized texts for all locales.
+These texts are used by e.g. the `SystemKeyboard` componens, to localize certain keyboard keys.

+Localized texts are managed under `Sources/Resources`.

-## Multi-locale support
+## Localized keyboards

-KeyboardKit comes with built-in support for English keyboards, but can be extended to support more locales.
+Localized keyboards involves other parts than just localized strings.

-These services must be localized to provide a fully localized keyboard:
+For instance, the following services must be localized in order to implement a localized keyboard:

+* `KeyboardLocale` - A keyboard-specific enum containing the locales above.
-* `KeyboardInputSetProvider` - Provides input keys for system keyboards.
+* `KeyboardInputSetProvider` - Provides input keys for a system keyboard.
-* `SecondaryCalloutActionProvider` - Provides secondary callout actions for keyboard actions.
+* `SecondaryCalloutActionProvider` - Provides secondary callout actions.
-* `KeyboardLayoutProvider` - Provides the full keyboard layout as well as size information.
+* `KeyboardLayoutProvider` - Provides the full keyboard layout (inputs + actions).

-* Various behaviors, such as how " behaves.
+While `KeyboardInputSetProvider` and `SecondaryCalloutActionProvider` *must* be localized, a new `KeyboardLayoutProvider` only has to be implemented if the keyboard layout deviates from the English 10-9-7 layout or the German 11-11-7 one.

 To localize these services, create new implementations of the above protocols and replace these input view controller properties: